Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

   ii.
 Assigned To:This action allow agent to redirect/reassign chat message to some other agent

   iii.
-Move To : This action allow agent to move the chat message to other group if he finds message not related to the group it has been sent to.
+Move To : This action allow agent to move the chat message to other team if he finds message not related to the team it has been sent to.

   iv.
 Send : This action will dispatch the agent message to server to be send to customer

   v.
 Filter customer messages by status (New,Assigned,Resolved)

   vi.
-Filter customer messages by groups (New,Assigned,Resolved)
+Filter customer messages by teams (New,Assigned,Resolved)

   vii.Filter customer messages by agents (visible to only Admin/Supervisor)